Harlestone: History

 Many properties within the village were also sold at this time by Althorp to private owners.
 Owing to the provision of back land areas, areas for pigsties and garden plots, some infill development to the rear of historic properties has occurred, as well as between dwellings.

 Harlestone Firs

+Also recorded as Harlestone Furze in the records of the Northamptonshire Natural History Society.

 Harlestone Firs, a large wood and country park, lies just outside the village with a garden centre on the other side of the A428.

 Population

 The population as recorded in the decannual censuses peaked in the 1830s at just under 650 people, falling to 420 in 2001: